andresebr/kumodd/README.md

     python3 kumodd.py -d pdf -p /home/user/Desktop/

 The default config file is config/config.dat.
-If it does not exist, kumodd will create it using the following defaults.
+If it does not exist, kumodd will create it using:
 ``` yaml
 gdrive:
   gdrive_auth: config/gdrive_config.json